SAP-samples/teched2022-XP262/exercises/ex5/README.md

 # Exercise 5 - Discover the connectivity options of SAP BTP by utilizing SAP Cloud Connector and SAP Private Link service

-After seeing how the application behaves on different state changes or when something goes wrong, we can now have a closer look at the connectivity topic, to learn two different approaches to establish a connection between SAP BTP and SAP S/4HANA on-premise system.
+After observing how the application behaves on different state changes or when something goes wrong, we can now have a closer look at the connectivity topic, to learn two different approaches to establish a connection between SAP BTP and SAP S/4HANA on-premise system.

 One of the following approaches may be chosen, depending on requirements:
   * Cloud Connector